 Playing music with people is all about synchronizing what you play with what they play.
 This means that your listening and awareness must be divided between yourself and others at all times.
 Too often we are solely focused on what we are playing and often not listening enough.
 There are ways to practice dividing your attention between your part and other musical parts.
 The other aspect to consider is our attention to the music itself.
 We have to listen to the song and always know where we are in the structure of the music we play.
 This means that playing music requires some multi-tasking and dividing our attention.

 Some of us get so used to practicing alone and plugging away at beats, fills and other skills.
-While it’s good to be focused, there usually isn’t anything there to listen to other than ourselves.
+While it’s good to be focused, we don’t usually listen to anything but ourselves.
 Until we are shown how, there usually isn’t much in our practice dedicated to musical listening.
 There are however, a lot of things that you can do in your practicing to help you strengthen your listening skills.
 I’ll also tell you a few ways that you can train yourself to split your attention between your drumming and something else.
 Working these concepts into your practice routine will make you a better listener in a musical situation with other people.

 Grow Your Repertoire